$\kappa$-deformed complex scalar field: conserved charges, symmetries and their impact on physical observables: Abstract

 \section{Abstract}

-In this paper we revisit the model of $\kappa$-deformed complex scalar field.
-We find that this model possesses ten conserved Noether charges that form, under commutators, a representation of (undeformed) Poincar\'e algebra.
-It follows that the theory is relativistic and does not break Lorentz invariance.
-However the spacetime representation of boosts is not standard, and contains a non-local translation, different for positive and negative energy modes.
-It then follows that although the masses of particles and anti-particles are equal, the theory violates CPT symmetry in a subtle way.
+In this paper we revisit the model of $\kappa$-deformed complex scalar field introduced in our previous paper \cite{Arzano:2020jro}.
+We find that the model possesses ten conserved Noether charges that form, under commutators, a representation of (undeformed) Poincar\'e algebra, proving that it is relativistic and does not break Lorentz invariance.
+It turns out, however that the spacetime representation of boosts is not standard and contains a non-local translation, different for positive and negative energy modes.
+It then follows that although the masses of particles and anti-particles are equal, the model violates CPT symmetry in a subtle way.
 We explain why the Jost-Wightman-Greenberg theorem of equivalence of the Poincar\'e symmetry and CPT fails in our case.
 Finally, we discuss the phenomenological consequences of the theory and its possible observational signatures.

 `